UTSA vs. UAB NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UTSA and its opponents have gone over the current 53.5-point total in six of 10 games (60%) this season.
+- UTSA and its opponents have combined to put up more than 53.5 points in six of 10 games this season.

 - UAB has combined with its opponents to score more than 53.5 points in three of nine games this season.

-- The combined points per game average of the two teams, 66.6, is 13.1 points greater than Saturday's over/under.
+- Saturday's total is 13.1 points lower than the two team's combined 66.6 points per game average.

-- These two squads combine to surrender 40.5 points per game, 13.0 fewer than this contest's over/under.
+- These two squads combine to allow 40.5 points per game, 13.0 fewer than this contest's over/under.

 - The average total in Roadrunners games this season is 59.2, 5.7 points more than Saturday's over/under of 53.5.